Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 An osteoid osteoma is a benign (non-cancerous), small tumor that usually grows in the long bones of a person’s lower extremities.
-The thighbone is the most common location, although it can occur in the bones of the hand and it sometimes occurs in the lower part of the spine.
+The thighbone is the most common location, although it can occur in the bones of the hand, and it sometimes occurs in the lower part of the spine.

 How Children's Hospital Boston approaches osteoid osteoma

-Dana-Farber/Children’s Hospital Cancer Center provides comprehensive medical and surgical care for children and adolescents with bone and soft tissue tumors.
+The Bone and Soft Tissue Tumor Program provides comprehensive medical and surgical care for children and adolescents with bone and soft tissue tumors.

-In addition, our cancer center offers the following services:
+In addition, our center offers:

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”